eclipse/repairnator/doc/repair-tools.md

 ## AssertFixer

-[AssertFixer](https://github.com/STAMP-project/AssertFixer) is a program repair tool developped to fix the tests instead of the program.
+[AssertFixer](https://github.com/STAMP-project/AssertFixer) is a program repair tool developed to fix the tests instead of the program.
 Repairnator currently supports only one strategy for AssertFixer.

-It can be used [in the option](repairnator-config.md#REPAIR_TOOLS) with this value: `AssertFixer`.
+It can be used [in the configuration](repairnator-config.md#REPAIR_TOOLS) with this value: `AssertFixer`.